bndl/bndl/docs/usage/configuration.rst

 BNDL executes tasks on workers (to compute a DAG of datasets and their partitions); if a task fails ``attempts`` times, the job fails.

-.. autodata:: bndl.execute.attempts
+.. autodata:: bndl.compute.attempts

 Workers execute ``concurrency`` tasks simultaneously for each job started.

-.. autodata:: bndl.execute.concurrency
+.. autodata:: bndl.compute.concurrency

 .. warning::